camroll Personal AI Agent for Camera Roll VQA · paper, code, dataset, demo

 how it works

-• 50 users, 31,476 images, 2,500 QA pairs — sourced from YFCC100M under each photo's original Creative Commons license and served by Flickr's CDN; nothing is re-uploaded.
+• Dataset: 50 users, 31,476 images, 2,500 QA pairs — sourced from YFCC100M under each photo's original Creative Commons license and served by Flickr's CDN; nothing is re-uploaded.

 • Manual annotations — every question/answer pair was hand-written to mimic real-world camera-roll usage, then grounded in the user's actual photos.